ruijiefang/llvm-hcs/README.md

 ### This project, done during Google Summer of Code 2020, has finished.
 For a project report, please see https://ruijiefang.github.io/gsoc20-llvm/.
+Code present on other branches of this same repository will be archived.